Case of the Hooded Man: Trial

 The defendant, John Williams, was called next.
 Williams claimed that the package containing the rope and the gun had been given to him by a fellow thief called "Freddy Mike", who had asked him to keep the package until Mike came to collect it.
 After the murder, Williams was scared that he would be suspected, since he had a gun and had been arrested previously for burglary.

 Following the testimony of Seymour, Power, and Williams, it became clear the jury could not convict Williams based on witness testimony alone.
 There was, however, some circumstantial evidence: an empty holster found by the police among Williams' possessions showed evidence of a revolver recently being inside it.
 The police enlisted the aid of an expert in the new science of forensic ballistics, Robert Churchill; it was one of the first times the police made use of ballistics in a case.

 Churchill was able to prove, by firing a different gun of the same design, that the bullet that killed the police officer had been fired from a revolver of the same make and calibre as the gun reported to be Williams'.
 However, the prosecution needed proof that the bullet had been fired from that particular revolver.
-At the suggestion of Chief Inspecter Bower, photographers attempted to photograph the inside of the gun barrel in order to prove that the bullet had been fired from that particular revolver; the attempts were unsuccessful, and Churchill instead made a cast of the inside of the gun from dental wax.
+At the suggestion of Chief Inspector Bower, photographers attempted to photograph the inside of the gun barrel in order to prove that the bullet had been fired from that particular revolver; the attempts were unsuccessful, and Churchill instead made a cast of the inside of the gun from dental wax.
 The method has been called "far from satisfactory," but it was sufficient to convict Williams.

 In his summing up, Judge Channell commented that the acts of the defendant in hiding the gun and fleeing Eastbourne "were acts which a guilty man would be very likely to do."
 He also told the jury that, while there was no direct evidence linking Williams to the murder, many cases had resulted in a conviction with even less evidence.
 After around fifteen minutes of deliberations, the jury returned a verdict of guilty, and Channell sentenced Williams to death.